Let’s Talk 800-528-4058

 Any supplier that wishes to do business with the U.S. government should consider these benefits and work to identify ways to enable greater integration with government systems.
 The UID label itself may be a critical component of military asset management, but it will be impossible to oversee a global supply infrastructure without many other connected resources.

-UID Labeling Requirements
+UID Label Requirements

 The UID labeling requirements are defined in a series of military specifications that are updated periodically with new information.
+As of 2025, MIL-STD-130N with Change 1 (November 2012) remains the current specification.
 It is important to consult these documents to gain a better understanding of the labeling requirements and to prepare for any future changes.
-The two primary documents that define the UID labeling requirements are:

 • MIL-STD-130 – Department of Defense Standard Practice: Identification Marking of U.S. Military Property